dreamcastnan/aws_sysops_notes/README.md

 CloudFront

-1. CF is Global Edge Netowrk
+1. CF is Global Edge Network
 2. Files are cached for a TTL(like a day)
 3. Great for static content